astral-sh/ruff/CONTRIBUTING.md

 Your Pull Request will be reviewed by a maintainer, which may involve a few rounds of iteration prior to merging.

+### Project structure

+Ruff is structured as a monorepo with a [flat crate structure](https://matklad.github.io/2021/08/22/large-rust-workspaces.html), such that all crates are contained in a flat `crates` directory.

+The vast majority of the code, including all lint rules, lives in the `ruff` crate (located at `crates/ruff`).
+As a contributor, that's the crate that'll be most relevant to you.

+At time of writing, the repository includes the following crates:

+- `crates/ruff`: library crate containing all lint rules and the core logic for running them.
+- `crates/ruff_cli`: binary crate containing Ruff's command-line interface.
+- `crates/ruff_dev`: binary crate containing utilities used in the development of Ruff itself (e.g., `cargo dev generate-all`).
+- `crates/ruff_macros`: library crate containing macros used by Ruff.
+- `crates/flake8_to_ruff`: binary crate for generating Ruff configuration from Flake8 configuration.

 ### Example: Adding a new lint rule